theconnectome/etc/R/GettingAndCleaningData/CourseProject/README.md

 Quiz Step 2: Extract the mean and standard deviation for each measurement
 --------------------
-- Make a list of all columns whose names contain the words "mean" or "std" (plus "Subject" and Activity").
+- Make a list of all columns whose names contain the words "mean" or "std" (plus "Subject" and Activity"). **Note:** I've chosen to exclude the "angle" variables, even though they contain the word "mean," because they measure angles, rather than the means themselves.
 - Create a data.frame with only mean and std measurements, along with subject numbers and activities.
 - Create a narrower data frame with means for each measurement's means and standard deviations for each subject, grouped by activity.